Skip to main content

 What to Include in Your Lease Renewal Agreement (England & Wales)

-A valid Lease Renewal Agreement for use in England and Wales must contain a number of critical provisions to ensure legal effectiveness and to protect both the landlord and the tenant throughout the renewed term.
+A valid Lease Renewal Agreement for use in England and Wales must contain a number of critical provisions to confirm legal effectiveness and to protect both the landlord and the tenant throughout the renewed term.

 Party identification is fundamental.
 The landlord must be identified by full legal name and correspondence address.
 Where the landlord is a limited company, the Companies House registration number should be stated.
 All joint tenants must be named in the renewal agreement; a renewal that omits a joint tenant named on the original lease may create uncertainty about who holds the tenancy and who is liable for rent and obligations.